epsilon537/boxlambda/docs/components_timer.md

 - **Timer Spec**: See section 3.1.15 (*Machine Timer Registers*) of the RISC-V Privileged Specification:
     [https://riscv.org/wp-content/uploads/2017/05/riscv-privileged-v1.10.pdf](https://riscv.org/wp-content/uploads/2017/05/riscv-privileged-v1.10.pdf)

-The Timer component is a basic timer peripheral capable of generating interrupts based on the RISC-V Machine Timer Registers.
+**Wb_timer** is a basic timer module capable of generating interrupts based on the RISC-V **Machine Timer** Registers.
+The RISC-V spec defines two Machine Time Registers:

+- **Mtime** is a 64-bit real-time counter.
+The RISC-V spec doesn't specify the frequency.
+In BoxLambda it's running at 50MHz, the system clock frequency.
+Mtime is a Wishbone-accessible register.
+- **Mtimecmp** is a 64-bit timer compare register.
+When *mtime* is greater than or equal to *mtimecmp*, a timer interrupt is posted.
+The interrupt is cleared by writing to the mtimecmp register and setting it to a value greater than *mtime*.
+Mtimecmp is a Wishbone-accessible register.

 ### Timer Clock Frequency